babel/website/docs/v8-migration-api.md

 - Split `typeParameter` of `TSMappedType` ([#16733](https://github.com/babel/babel/pull/16733)).

   For a `TSMappedType` node, the `typeParameter` attribute is split into `key` and `constraint` attributes.
+  This is to align the AST for TS nodes with `@typescript-eslint`.

   ```ts
   // Example input
   let map1: { [P in string]: number; };